CLOSE SEARCH

 Drag along rights are a way for majority shareholders to force all other shareholders to sell their shares alongside them at a predetermined price and terms.
 The rights enable a smooth exit and the ability to find a single buyer for the entire business, making it more attractive to potential acquirers.

-As with all legal matters and issues, the details are important.
 There are many variables with drag or tag clauses, which will often centre around :-

 • Valuation - fair and independent valuation is crucial for ensuring both fairness and feasibility of drag along mechanisms, often involving independent valuation or using a pre-agreed formula or setting a minimum price per share that must be offered in a drag along scenario.